vistalab-technion/cs236781/_pages/info.md

 At the end of the course, the student will:

-1. Understand the key notions of deep learning, such as learning regimes, model types, optimization and training methodologies.
+1. Understand the key notions of deep learning, such as neural networks, learning regimes, optimization algorithms and training methodologies.
 1. Be able to apply deep learning algorithms to real-world data and problems.
 1. Know how to effectively use python and pytorch to implement models and algorithms from the recent literature.
-1. Know how to leverage GPUs and write custom computational kernels to accelerate both training and inference.
 1. Perform a small research project using the studied notions and techniques.